 - How to manage home visits

-- Public health essential knowledge: social determinants of health, disease prevention, health across the lifespan, cultural competency & recovery, resilience and wellness models
+- Public health essential knowledge: social determinants of health, disease prevention, health across the lifespan, cultural competency, and trauma informed care

-Course Offered Spring & Fall Terms in a Hybrid Format:
+Course Offered Fall Term in a Hybrid Format:

 - Attendance for in-person classes is required for successful completion of the course

 - High school diploma or GED not required